keum2666/huss-hackathon-project-namgilmap/README.md

   ## Disclaimer

-  This project is a prototype for educational and presentation purposes.
+  This project is a prototype for the HUSS Hackathon.
 It does not provide legal, financial, or inheritance execution services.